 To check the battery capacity of an e-scooter, just look for the Wh rating.
 For example, the Currus Panther scooter has a 2,100 Wh (60V 35Ah) battery, which is capable of offering a maximum mileage of 100-120km.

-Depending on your specific mileage and portability requirements, you can buy an electric scooter with a bigger or portable battery.
+Depending on your specific mileage and portability requirements, you can buy an electric scooter with a bigger or more portable battery.

 What is a Battery Management System?

-A Battery Management System or BMS is an electronic circuit that is attached with modern battery packs in order to control their chagrin and discharging mechanisms.
+A Battery Management System or BMS is an electronic circuit that is attached to modern battery packs in order to control their chagrin and discharging mechanisms.
 The main goal of a BMS is to prevent the battery from overheating too much due to overcharging or overuse.
 Some advanced battery management systems can even cut off the power when overheating occurs.

 Tips for Maintaining Electric Scooter Battery Life

-Now that you know what your electric scooter’s battery is made of and how it gets its power, let’s discuss some effective ways to take care of our scooter battery to ensure its good, healthy life.
+Now that you know what your electric scooter’s battery is made of and how it gets its power, let’s discuss some effective ways to take care of your scooter battery to ensure its good, healthy life.